henrytsui000/POSE/README.md

 $conda create -n POSE python=3.8
 $conda activate POSE
 $pip install -r requirements.txt
+# If you aren't M1 user, use this:
+# $pip install mediapipe
 # If you are M1 user, use this:
 # $pip install mediapipe-silicon
 ```